jeffersonjhunt/shinysdr-docker/README.md

 See: `BUILD.md` for complete details on building, debugging and packaging.

-### fetch-js-deps.sh

-This tool uses wget to retrieve files and needs to be switched out for curl (personal preference) to remove the dependency from the Dockerfile.

-TODO: Integrate fetch-js-deps or equivalent effects into setup.py

-### Python

-There are old and missing Python modules that require the following modules be added before starting ShinySDR:

-* pip install --upgrade service_identity
-* pip install --upgrade pyasn1-modules

 ### Plugins/Modules

 The following optional plugins/modules are being added.
 The table tracks the current status, source, etc...